-Despite that, many organizations continue to operate their cyber and physical security teams as distinct, standalone disciplines with little to no collaboration on managing risks.
+Nonetheless, many organizations still operate their cyber and physical security teams as distinct, standalone disciplines with little to no collaboration on managing risks.
 This is no longer tenable and calls for all organizations to ensure both their cyber and physical security teams have a formal means and standard of collaboration.

-What’s the solution?
-As cyber-physical threats become more pervasive, ensuring the two teams can establish formal means and standards of collaboration is now a strategic business imperative.

-The result, according to the U.S. Cybersecurity and Infrastructure Security Agency (CISA), is cyber and physical security functions that are more resilient and better prepared to identify, prevent, mitigate and respond to threats.
+The result, according to the U.S. Cybersecurity and Infrastructure Security Agency (CISA), is cyber and physical security functions that are more resilient and better prepared to identify, prevent, mitigate and respond to cyber-physical threats.

 Traditionally, organizations have kept their physical and cyber security operations independent of one another.
 That’s partly due to the relative age of each practice.
 Physical security has a long history, while cybersecurity is comparatively new.